pxlprfct/word-wheel/README.md

 You _could_ use this library to cheat the
 [NYT Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee).
-However, as the dictionary the New York Times use isn't public - you may get some false positives.
+However, as the dictionary the New York Times uses isn't public - you may get some false positives.
 Best of luck getting those pangrams!

 ```ts